Rotten wood at home or in the yard is not an appealing sight for anyone.

 Method 2.
 Polyester Filler

-Polyester fillers or Bondo are also a popular option among people who restore the wood.
+Polyester fillers or Bondo are also popular for people who restore the wood.

-However, many people might say that the stuff is hard to use as it does not stick to wood as well as other types of fillers.
+However, many might say that the stuff is hard to use as it does not stick to wood or other types of fillers.

 It is still a powerful filler that can be utilized for heavy-duty work.